skyrizzle/pySIMAS/README.md

 **SIMAS**, which is an acronym for **SIM**ple **AS**sembly, is a dynamically typed, Just-In-Time (JIT) compiled, high level, procedural programming language with a syntax that is inspired by the Assembly programming language.
-In SIMAS, each line starts with an instruction, optionally followed by one or more operands, just like Assembly.<br>
+In SIMAS, each line starts with an instruction, optionally followed by one or more operands, just like Assembly. pySIMAS is designed to be a direct 1-to-1 port of SIMAS from JavaScript to Python for easier changes and portability.<br>

 SIMAS is designed to be minimal.
 The run function contains all of the code you need to run a SIMAS program. the parameter, inputText, is your SIMAS code.<br>